Build and maintain a fully customizable database of participants, members or anything with signup forms, admin backend, custom lists, and CSV support.

 Yes, there is a plugin setting called "Make Links Clickable" that scans the fields looking for something that starts with "http" it will then wrap that in a link tag so it will be clickable.
 It will also render email addresses clickable.

-Even better than that, there is a new form field type called "link" that lets people fill in a URL and also give it a text label such as "My Website" that will click to the URL.
+There is also a form field type called "link" that lets people fill in a URL and also give it a text label such as "My Website" that will click to the URL.

-50 of 87 support threads in the last two months have been resolved.
+27 of 85 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?